elniko77/linux-thinkpad/Installation.md

 Insync (google drive client):
   yay -S insync insync-nautilus

-Vmware Workstation (last version): yay -S vmware-workstation yay -S vmware-patch
+### Virtualization

+For install vmware workstation must install dkms first yay -S dkms vmware-workstation

+Vmware gives an error the first time, because the networking file is missing.
+You have to create it.
  $ touch /tmp/x
  $ sudo vmware-networks --migrate-network-settings /tmp/x

-**** networking
+ networking
-++disable services
+disable services

+### Fingerprint reader

+The x270 and t470 models have the Validity VFS0090 fingerprint reader.
+It's not supported in the current version of libfprint library, so you must install the patched version:

+  yay -S libfprint-vfs0097-git

+### Development

+ yay -S code

+Vscode plugins: docker, Markdown All in One, powershell, python, remote Containers, remote ssh , remote wsl, remote development